nobe4/girssa/README.md

 # Girssa

 Girssa is a minimalist and easy to use [RSS](https://en.wikipedia.org/wiki/RSS) reader.
-It leverages GitHub in many way to create a simple RSS reader.
+It leverages GitHub in two ways: *actions* for automation and *issues* for storage.

 To use it: write a [_sources_](./sources.example.json) file and install the action in a repository.